nitukumarii/The-Cloud-Engineer-Handbook/Kubernetes/Namespace/Basics.md

 🔹 kube-public
 This namespace is readable by all users (even unauthenticated).

+kube-public exists, but you generally don’t use it in production workloads.
+👉 Create your own namespaces with proper access control instead.

+If you're preparing for interviews, a strong answer is:

+“kube-public is rarely used in production due to its open access; we prefer custom namespaces with RBAC for security.”
 Used for public cluster information, like: cluster configuration data (ConfigMaps like cluster-info)
 Purpose: Expose non-sensitive info to anyone who needs basic cluster access